stevethomp/arcadian-kidney/README.md

 # Bonus (in order of importance)
 * Divide up your work into tasks.
 Each commit corresponds to a task.
-* Use Github's issue tracker to record your tasks, bugs, improvements, etc.
+* Push to your own remote repo on github
 * Implement the _Input Examples_ above as unit tests
-* Reference the issue tracker task in commit message
 * Make it pretty
 * Add more unit tests
+* Use Github's issue tracker to record your tasks, bugs, improvements, etc.